 - Applicants must submit two (2) copies of the complete proposal to the Associate Dean of the College of Business by 12:00 noon Friday, February 22, 2019.
 Completed proposals and letters of support may be emailed to Dr. Bill Roe at firstname.lastname@example.org or hand delivered to Room 103 in the College of Business.

 - Applicants will be required to make a six to eight minute presentation on their proposed research to the Middle East Studies Committee to explain their proposed research and answer questions.
 Date to be announced.

-- Past recipients of grants may be asked to present their research at Middle East Studies Night and will be asked to submit a report for the Middle East Studies Committee to review.
+- Past recipients of grants may be asked to present their research at Middle East Studies Night on Thursday, April 4, 2019 and will be asked to submit a report for the Middle East Studies Committee to review.

 - Past recipients who are not presenting at Middle East Studies Night will be asked to have a professional poster display of their travels and research.